diskuv/dk/docs/SPECIFICATION.md

-Of particular note is that the `assets.listing.origins` and `assets.files.origin` fields are not present in the canonicalization since the asset path, checksum and size uniquely identifiy an asset file.
-In other words, if you have a locally cached file with the same checksum as a remote asset, you can substitute the locally cached file without changing identifiers in the value store.
+Of particular note is that the `assets.listing.origins` and `assets.files.origin` fields are not present in the canonicalization since the bundle path, checksum and size uniquely identifiy an asset.
+In other words, if you have a locally cached file with the same checksum as a remote bundle, you can substitute the locally cached file without changing identifiers in the value store.